yash-sharma1/docs-site/docs/chain-access.md

 ### Transaction Encoding
-Encoding defines the way how transactions are serialized and transferred between clients and nodes, and different nodes themselves. [here](encoding.md) has a detailed specification on the transaction types and encoding logic.
+Encoding defines the way how transactions are serialized and transferred between clients and nodes, and different nodes themselves. [here](encoding.md) is a detailed specification on the transaction types and encoding logic.

 ### Signature